Odaymon/simd-programming-project/README.md

   <img alt="Formula: Percentage Increase " src="Formula.png">
 </picture>

 At the initial look of the execution time, the CUDA version performed the best in majority of the input size except for the input size is 2^24, where the SIMD version performed better than the CUDA version.
+Although both SIMD and CUDA is faster than C and non SIMD x86-64 because SIMD and CUDA both utilize parallel processing.
+Where CUDA can process up to 1024 at a time while SIMD can process 32 bits at a time or 8 floating points.

+Now for the analysis of the results using the formula given above.
+Below are the results and analysis.
+### 2^20
+## C vs non SIMD x86-64

+## C vs SIMD x86-64
+## C vs CUDA

+### 2^24

+### 2^30

 # Screenshots: